Feature request #12315

 The selection tool in the toolbar already contains a dropdown where this option could be added.

-#2 Updated by Jan D over 4 years ago
+#2 Updated by Jan D almost 5 years ago

 I'm aware of the ctrl key.
 However, the ctrl key, when used before a mouse click on the map, only adds features to the selection for the next mouse click on the map feature.
 It doesn't lock the next feature selection into a "add to current selection" mode.
 That means every time you want to add a feature selection to a set of existing selections, the ctrl key must be pressed down before the mouse click.
 When you're needing to make lots of selections, having to keep pressing/unpress the ctrl key leads to moments when you've missed the key press/mouse click order, and you end up clicking a feature and losing all of your previous selections.